SharePoint Web Parts

-Search is a one of the most important topics in SharePoint usage.
+Search is one of the most important topics in SharePoint usage.
 However, it is often overlooked, especially in small projects or at initial project planning stages.

 Now we fill some data in the list:

-Let’s type a last name in search bar and press Enter.
+Let’s type a last name in the search bar and press Enter.
 And here we got no results, nothing has been found:

 So let’s learn more about data crawling.
 Crawled properties and managed properties are essential parameters for crawling and displaying search results.